fgeorgatos/HPCBIOS/HPCBIOS_06-01.rst

 .. note::
-  This policy defines a set of open source math libraries and their consistent maintenance (same version and same configuration) across the resources at the participating sites.
+  This policy defines a set of open source math libraries and their consistent maintenance (compatible version and configuration) across resources of HPCBIOS compatible sites.
 Having same configuration is dependent on system compatibility, and also, some libraries may have slightly different configurations due to architectural differences.
-  These differences, however, will not affect the use of the libraries.
+  These differences, however, SHOULD NOT affect the use of the libraries.

-  A user moving from one resource to another will notice no difference between the installations and it is expected to find an optimized version of that library.
+  A user moving from one resource to another is not expected to notice significant difference between the installations and it is expected to find an optimized version of that library.

   * BC Project: HPCBIOS_06-01
   * Date of Policy: 2012-12-15